FaithStreet/Balanced-HipChat-Notifier/README.md

 3. Create a webhook in your Balanced marketplace.
 You can do this in Dashboard > My Marketplace > Settings > Add a webhook

 ### Credits
 Balanced HipChat Notifier is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+It is maintained courtesy of [FaithStreet](http://www.faithstreet.com) by [Glenn Ericksen](https://twitter.com/glennericksen).